koter84/CLI-Gist-Runner/README.md

 ## ToDo
 ### First
-- run a gist on a remote machine over SSH ` > gist -r user@server remote-script.sh`
 - caching --ac-* (how long to cache? and which ones?)

 ### Later
-- autocomplete stop when a script is selected
 - check for fail-messages and/or errors in gitcurl

 ### Decide
-- autocomplete for subscripts
+- autocomplete for subscripts ?
 - settings file ?

-### Investigate
 - edit a gist ( download, open file in editor, upload on close ) ` > gist -e edit-script.py`